 Example: Do you have a responsible adult who can collect …

-- If the patient selects No, display a warning: Please note: In order to go ahead with your procedure you must have a responsible adult collect you and stay with you.
+- If the patient selects No, display a warning: Please note: In order for your procedure to go ahead you must have a responsible adult collect you and also stay with you for the 24 hours after your anaesthetic.
 Please make arrangements for this now.

 A6.
 Agree “Not To Do” Post Op